Max2Play Home › Forums › Max2Play on Raspberry PI › IQaudIO DAC+ output quite low

 Thanks for informing us about this problem with the IQaudio card.
 Regarding your question on sysdefault and default; sysdefault is in there in case you need more system rights to run the card.
 There is no other fundamental difference in the two.

 Regarding your volume problem, we changed the settings for the IQaudio DAC+ in the Raspberry Settings, so if you update to beta on an new system and directly choose the IQaudio DAC+, the volume will be tuned perfectly.
-You can also use the sliders in Raspi Settings to make it louder.21.
-October 2015 at 23:12 #16467
+You can also use the sliders in Raspi Settings to make it louder.16.
+September 2015 at 18:03 #15711

 Waiting for the same dac to be delivered and just bought the M2P premium, can’t wait to start setting it all up 🙂

 May I second the question about app volume control for the squeezelite?
 Can someone confirm that it uses the hardware volume setting of this dac?
 Thanks!22.
-October 2015 at 17:55 #16524
+Oktober 2015 at 17:55 #16524

 We have already contacted the manufacturer of IQaudiO DAC+ soundcards to address this issue.
 We will add specific configurations coming with the next update for Max2Play and are also working on a Max2Play image expecially for IQaudiO DACs.